pysal/spaghetti/README.md

 Support
 -------

-If you are having issues, please talk to us in the [gitter room](https://gitter.im/pysal/spaghetti).
+If you are having issues, please [create an issue](https://github.com/pysal/spaghetti/issues) or talk to us in the [gitter room](https://gitter.im/pysal/spaghetti).

 License
 -------